Peruvians have successfully assimilated American culture. We have joined American citizens and other immigrants in

-Yet, in our daily routine, a deep longing regurgitates.
-PERU: even its name makes us smile.
-As time goes on, some of us may have forgotten our cultural manifestations: particular details, cities, historical facts, phrases, customs and even songs from our nation.
+Yet, in our daily routine, a deep longing regurgitates: PERU.
+As time goes on, some of us may have forgotten our cultural manifestations: particular customs, cities, historical facts, phrases, and even songs from our nation.
 Our memories of Peru are feeble, and we must not lose them.
 Those memories are our most intimate treasure.
 They define us, shape us, and make us stronger.
 They fortify our Peruvian identity and remind us of the blessings of being Peruvian.

-SUMAQ was founded to promote Peruvian culture in the United States.
+SUMAQ was founded to promote Peruvian culture.
 Our portal is a collective effort of Peruvians to preserve our cultural manifestations.
 Our topics will range from history, politics, music, dance, cuisine to daily popular culture and tourism.

 ‘Our memories of PERU are our most intimate treasure.
 They define us, shape us, and make us stronger.
 They fortify our Peruvian identity and remind us of the blessing of being Peruvian.’

-Peruvians in the United States share the duty to participate in the conversation of the issues affecting our nation.
-We contribute a privileged outsider perspective, essential in a democratic debate.
+Peruvian-Americans have the duty to participate in the conversation of the issues affecting our nation.
+We contribute a privileged outsider perspective, essential in a democracy.
 We don’t claim that our opinion is correct, or more valid than those of Peruvians living in our homeland.
-On the contrary, as we may see the flaws of our nation, Peruvians in our homeland may also see the shortcomings affecting Peruvians overseas.
+On the contrary, as we may see the flaws of our nation, Peruvians in our homeland may also recognize the shortcomings affecting Peruvians overseas.

 Our final objective is to unite not only Peruvians in the United States, but also Peruvians all over the world.
 PERU is our treasure.
 And this is our humble contribution and our token to honor such enormous privilege.

 We welcome your visit and hope you enjoy the articles of SUMAQ.𝔖